fstiehle/leafhopper-prototype/state_channel_node/README.md

 - `benchmark` contains the code to perform the correctness verification.
 See replication of evaluation.
 - `keys` contains a script which: (i) generates a root certificate, (ii) generates RSA key pairs for all participants, (iii) issues a certificate for each participant.
 - `src` contains the source files of the node, see software architecture below.
-Build with `npm run build` -- `classes`: See Classes below.
-Classes encapsulate information and functionality used by the controllers.
+Build with `npm run build`
+  - `classes`: ([See Classes below](https://github.com/fstiehle/leafhopper-prototype/tree/main/state_channel_node#classes)) Classes encapsulate information and functionality used by the controllers.
--- `controllers`: A controller handles the incoming API requests as seen above.
+  - `controllers`: ([See Controller below](https://github.com/fstiehle/leafhopper-prototype/tree/main/state_channel_node#controller)) A controller handles the incoming API requests as seen above.

 - `test` contains test files for the node.
 Run with `npm run test`
 # Software Architecture